Foreign persons includes natural persons and corporations.

 A surcharge is not payable if the interest in the residential land was conveyed or transferred by the person before the person became a foreign person.

 When a foreign person signs a contract but their representative (for example, Attorney) provides the VOI and Client Authorisation without Visa/Passport information on the purchaser, how are required information fields for Commonwealth Reporting to be completed?

 You will need to request the relevant information about the purchaser (not the Attorney).

-A corporation holds property (including a security of a corporation) if the corporation:
+A person holds property (including a security of a corporation) if the person: